Fort Mistake is neither a fort nor a mistake

 Fort Mistake is on the N11 between Ladysmith and Newcastle.

-There is a motel, Fort Mistake, on the opposite side of the road.
+Fort Mistake Country Lodge is on the opposite side of the road.

-Should you wish to climb up to the signalling post check with the receptionist at the motel before proceeding onto private property.
+Should you wish to climb up to the signalling post check with the receptionist at the lodge before proceeding onto private property.